graalvm/workshops/native-image/what-the-dickens/README.md

 Take a little while to view the code and acquaint yourself with it.

-Build your application: from the root directory of the project, run the following commands in your terminal:
+Build your application: from the root directory of the project, run the following commands:

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```bash